rmarketing/blog-src/content/post/get-the-most-out-of-your-google-analytics.md

 title = "Marketer's Guide to Google Analytics and E-Commerce Tracking" Categories = ["Tracking","Google Analytics"]
 Tags = ["Tracking","Google Analytics"]
-Description = "How to get the most out of your Google Analytics Tracking"
+Description = "Online tracking guideline for marketing professionals to get the most out of your Google Analytics."

 +++

 Many who use Google Analytics (GA) to track their websites' online traffic only set up a basic tracking implementation.
 I.e., copy and paste Google's tracking code